 - Laundry facilities are always available.
 We suggest hand washing quick-drying clothing items in your hotel room.
 Bringing individual detergent packets and a travel clothesline is useful.

-- When visiting some churches in Macedonia, it is necessary to reasonably cover your arms and legs.
+- During church visits in Macedonia, it is necessary to reasonably cover your arms and legs.
 Beachwear and tank tops are not appropriate attire; shorts should be of mid-thigh length or longer.

 DAY 1: Arrival in Skopje

 Meet and assist at the airport for transfer to your hotel in Skopje.
 After checking into the hotel, you will have the rest of the day to relax and have some leisure time for yourself.
 Dinner and a welcome from your guide.
 Skopje is the capitol of the Republic of Macedonia.
 Internationally known for being the birthplace of Mother Teresa in 1910, the city is rich with tradition and culture.
 Its history can be traced as far back as 6500BC when Neolithic tribes inhabited the region.
 (D)